osg-htc/docs/docs/data/install-hadoop-2-0-0.md

 Note that these components are not necessarily mutually exclusive.
 For instance, you may consider having your GridFTP server co-located on the SRM node.
 Alternatively, you can locate a client (or even a GridFTP node) co-located on each data node.
 That way, each data node also acts as an access point to the hadoop cluster.

-Please read the [planning document](Storage.HadoopUnderstanding) to understand different components of the system.
+Please read the [planning document](https://twiki.opensciencegrid.org/bin/view/Documentation/HadoopUnderstanding) to understand different components of the system.

+!!! note
-<span class="twiki-macro NOTE"></span> Total installation time, on an average, should not exceed 8 to 24 man-hours.
+    Total installation time, on an average, should not exceed 8 to 24 man-hours.
 If your site needs further assistance to help expedite, please email <osg-storage@opensciencegrid.org> and <osg-hadoop@opensciencegrid.org>.

 Host and OS
 -----------

 Hadoop will run anywhere that Java is supported (including Solaris).
 However, these instructions are for RedHat derivants (including Scientific Linux) because of the RPM based installation.
-The current supported Operating Systems supported by the OSG are <span class="twiki-macro SUPPORTED_OS"></span>.
+The current supported Operating Systems supported by the OSG are Red Hat Enterprise Linux 6, 7, and variants (see [details...](../release/supported_platforms)).

 The HDFS prerequisites are: